 Despite this evidence, being tired on Thanksgiving is a widely accepted certainty–so what could be the cause?
 True, while there’s something to be said about being worn-out after seemingly hours of eating, we were suspicious that there’s more to the story.

-After a bit of investigating, we realized that while tryptophan isn’t to blame for Thanksgiving drowsiness, it’s very possible that a different type of chemical is.
+After a bit of investigating, we realized that while tryptophan isn’t to blame for Thanksgiving drowsiness, there could be another common culprit.

 If you’re wondering why we’re so concerned with air quality, you’re not alone–many of us believe that the air we’re breathing is healthy, safe, and won’t have much effect on us since it’s not something we can typically see.
 But this isn’t the case, especially for air that’s indoors.
 In fact, indoor air can be 5x more polluted than outdoors, which can affect allergies, asthma, productivity, and more–even our quality of sleep.